 First up is a swim suit or swim jammers – an obvious one if you don’t want to get carted off for public indecency!
 There’s nothing like new swim wear to motivate you to hit the pool.
 So if you’re struggling to resist the temptation to hit snooze on your morning swim alarm, this is your ‘TRI247 made me do it’ sign to treat yourself to some new gear.

 Look for chlorine-resistant material to ensure your new suit will last the off season.
 For women, a muscle back or string back option is great for ensuring you’re not restricted around the shoulders.
-We’ve been testing out the TRI-FIT RAPID-X women’s swim suit for a few months now and it’s performed really well.
+We’ve recently tested out the new Propel range from TRI-FIT which we highly rate!
 For men, opt for jammers (or trunks/briefs if you prefer) with a drawstring so you can get a secure fit around the waist.
 No one wants to lose their shorts half way through a 50m sprint!

 Focus on your swim training